Occupational therapy service for children and young people

 Our Occupational Therapy service offers a range of approaches to provide you and your child with support depending on their needs.
 This may include:

-• Due to coronavirus, face-to-face appointments are not routinely available.
-We will continue to support you and your child by using virtual appointments – these will happen on a web-based platform that helps us offer video calls via your phone, tablet or computer.
+• Virtual appointments – these will happen on a web-based platform that helps us offer video calls via your phone, tablet or computer.

-• Face-to-face appointments will be offered when appropriate and in line with trust and government coronavirus guidelines.
-This will be carried out either in clinic, nursery, school or at home.
+• Face-to-face appointments can also be carried out either in clinic, nursery, school or at home.

 Referral criteria and process